junwatu/ai-narrative-and-voices/blog/README.md

 }
 ```

-The model used here is `gpt-4o-mini` which is a smaller version of `gpt-4o` model and it's very good to generate unique title.
+The model used here is `gpt-4o-mini` which is a smaller version of the `gpt-4o` model and it's very good to generate a unique title.

 ### Audio Voice Generation

-The `generateSpeechToFile` function will generate audio voice based on the given text input.
-We use the `tts-1` AI model, which is a powerfull text to speech model from OpenAI.
-The generated audio style can be selected from a few prodived sound styles.
-In this project, we will use `shimmer` voice style.
+The `generateSpeechToFile` function will generate an audio voice based on the given text input.
+We use the `tts-1` AI model, which is a powerful text-to-speech model from OpenAI.
+The generated audio style can be selected from a few produced sound styles.
+In this project, we will use a `shimmer` voice style.

 ```js
 async function generateSpeechToFile(text, folderPath, fileName, model = 'tts-1', voice = 'shimmer') {